 Well, here it is November again and once more the National Novel Writing Month has started.

-Is this the year you’re finally willing to commit and get that novel written?
-If you need a bit of inspiration in deciding to participate in NaNoWriMo challenge, read on.
-We’re about to give you several good reasons why you should go through with it.
+Is this the year you’ll get that novel written?
+We’re about to give you nine good reasons why you should go through with it.